 All in one place environment: Jupyter notebooks combine code, rich text, images, videos, animations, mathematical equations, plots, maps, interactive figures, widgets, and graphical user interfaces into a single document.

 Components of a Jupyter notebook

-Jupyter notebooks can include several types of components, each organized into discrete blocks:
+Jupyter notebooks can include several types of components, each organized into discrete blocks or cells:

 Text and HTML: Plain text, or text annotated in the markdown syntax to generate HTML, can be inserted into the document at any point.
 CSS styling can also be included inline or added to the template used to generate the notebook.

-Visualizations: Graphics and charts can be generated from the code, using modules like Matplotlib, Plotly, or Bokeh.
+Visualizations: You can generate graphics and charts from the code by using modules like Matplotlib, Plotly, Bokeh, and others.
+Similar to the output, these visualizations appear inline next to the code that generates them.
 Similar to the output, these visualizations appear inline next to the code that generates them.

-Multimedia: Because Jupyter notebook is built on the web technology, it can display all the types of multimedia supported in a web page.
+Multimedia: Because Jupyter notebooks are built on web technology, they can display all the types of multimedia supported by a web page.
 You can include them in a notebook as HTML elements, or you can generate them programmatically by using the

 Data: You can import the data from Azure Cosmos containers or the results of queries into a Jupyter notebook programmatically.
 Use built-in magic commands to upload or query data in Azure Cosmos DB.